z-institute/Web3-Frontend-Dev-Batch-2-HW/w4/Individual/coding/README.md

-# dApp Demonstration
+# Creating a ERC721 contract and showing NFT imges on a dAPP

 Building the first dApp by using wagami and walletConnect modules.
+By connecting to web3 wallet, the dapp can show the wallet's own NFT images.

 ## Create NFT Contract